2025 Los Angeles Congress of Neighborhoods: Workshops

 Pure Water Los Angeles: L.A.’s Journey to a New and Sustainable Water Supply

 As we look to the future, the City continues to take steps to secure safe, reliable, high quality water.
 Pure Water Los Angeles is an ambitious program aimed at developing a sustainable and dependable local drinking water supply by purifying recycled water through an advanced water purification system.
-It is a initiative between the Los Angeles Department of Water and Power (LADWP) and Los Angeles Sanitation and Environment (LASAN).
+It is an initiative between the Los Angeles Department of Water and Power (LADWP) and Los Angeles Sanitation and Environment (LASAN).
 Community and stakeholder feedback is essential to the planning and implementation process so join us and make your voice heard.

 Session 2